Publishing Security Requirements

 The functional and object security permissions of the 25Live user determine whether that user can send events to the 25Live Publisher and which events and locations the user can view and, therefore, select to send to the Publisher.

-To access 25Live Publisher and its functionality, a user must sign in to 25Live as a member of a security group that has functional security for “Integration > 25Live Publisher” set to “Can use all features” in the 25Live Administration Utility.
+To access 25Live Publisher and its functionality, a user must sign in to 25Live as a member of a security group that has functional security for the Publisher.
+See Permissions in Series25 Group Administration.

 The user must also have at a minimum “View Only” object security access to all events and locations to be sent from 25Live to Publisher.